DEXA

 Lean mass, fat mass, and bone density — read on a partnering body-composition clinic scan.
 The strength block is written to move the lean-mass number quarter over quarter.

 The cellular health panel Dana Kantara reads in the lab.
-Dr. Swet Chaudhari MD reviews it as Chief Medical Officer.
+Dr. Swet Chaudhari MD reviews it as Medical Director of Elite Aesthetic MD.
 Coaches program against what the numbers say, not against what a template would suggest.

 Heart-rate variability from the wearable you already use.
 The session intensity for the week shifts on the trailing seven-day HRV trend — pushed when the system is ready, throttled when it isn’t.